An East Sussex road has closed for two days for emergency drainage works

-An East Sussex road has closed for two days for emergency drainage works.
+Emergency drainage work which has closed an East Sussex road has been extended

-An East Sussex Highways spokesperson said today (Monday, June 30): "Butchers Lane, Guestling, is currently closed with excavations taking place for emergency drainage works that are here for the next two days.
+An East Sussex Highways spokesperson said on Monday (June 30) that Butchers Lane, Guestling, would be closed for two days due to excavations taking place for emergency drainage works.

+However, in an update today (Wednesday, July 2) the spokesperson added: “The emergency drainage works taking place on Butchers Lane, Guestling have been extended due to additional works needed.
+Further updates will be provided in due course.
+Thank you for your patience.”

 Comment Guidelines